 Use the following command to specify the path for the output directory.

 dotnet publish -c Release -o <output directory>

-If the output directory not specified, it defaults to
+If the output directory is not specified, it defaults to

 ./bin/[configuration]/[framework]/publish/for a framework-dependent deployment or